RaeinLayeghPour/Simple-Drive-System/README.md

 # Simple Drive System

-A compact, microcontroller-based drive system designed to control a DC motor with precise speed and direction management—perfect for robotics, automation, and educational electronics setups.
+A compact, microcontroller-based drive system designed to control a DC motor with precise speed and direction management, perfect for robotics, automation, and educational electronics setups.

 ---